EnterpriseDB/tpa/README.md

 # TPA
 2ndQuadrant Trusted PostgreSQL Architecture

-© Copyright 2ndQuadrant, 2016
+© Copyright 2ndQuadrant, 2016-17

 Confidential property of 2ndQuadrant; not for public release.

-TPA defines a trusted architecture for a fully configureed PostgreSQL cluster.
+TPA defines a trusted architecture for a fully configured PostgreSQL cluster.
-TPA also allows you to deploy that architecture in minutes using industry standard configuration management tools.
+TPA also allows you to deploy that architecture in minutes using industry standard configuration management tools, though in general we say "in 1 hour".

 TPA uses a library called CustomCloud to Provision and Deploy clusters.
 Installing that software is discussed here: [CustomCloud README](CustomCloud/README.md)